 Birdseye now turned to marketing.
 He tested refrigerated grocery display cases in 1930 and entered a joint venture to manufacture them in 1934.
 In 1944, Birdseye's company began leasing refrigerated boxcars to transport the frozen foods by rail nationwide.
 This made national distribution a reality and Birdseye a legend.
-As of 2009, Birdseye became an asset of Pinnacle Foods, Inc.
+Unfortunately, Birdseye died October 7, 1956.
+However, his contributions still were relevant.
+As of 2009, Birdseye's contributions became an asset of Pinnacle Foods, Inc.

 Today, we especially appreciate that Birdseye's process, still basically in use, preserves food's nutrients as well as its flavor.
 In fact, we can say that Clarence Birdseye has indirectly improved both the health and convenience of virtually everyone in the industrialized world.